WeblateOrg/weblate/docs/admin/auth.rst

     # like:
     # AUTH_LDAP_USER_DN_TEMPLATE = 'ou=users,dc=example,dc=com'

-    # List of attributes to import from LDAP upon login
+    # List of attributes to import from LDAP upon sign in
     # Weblate stores full name of the user in the full_name attribute
     AUTH_LDAP_USER_ATTR_MAP = {
         "full_name": "name",